Here is the official bio. Feel free to copy it for any legitimate purpose, including any comments you post elsewhere about this website:

 Smith has served as an Adjunct Professor of Electronic Journalism at William Paterson College and Montclair University, both in New Jersey.
 He has also served on the Board of Directors of Caldwell College.
 He was also on the advisory council for the Graduate School of Business, University of New Haven in Connecticut and served on the Communications Committee, Ulster County Community College in Stone Ridge, New York.

-He lives with his wife Ann Gormley Smith in the Hudson Valley.
+He lives in the Hudson Valley.